QinghuaZhao/F3RBM-SVM/README.md

 How to improve the learning speed
 ---
-* Increase the learning rate appropriately, Increase learning rate appropriately, but it is easy to cause non-convergence.<br>
+* Increase the learning rate appropriately,  but it is easy to cause non-convergence.<br>
 * When the sample size of the original data is large and the sample size is large, the learning speed can be improved by appropriately reducing the threshold of eliminating redundancy.<br>